Do you have enough information about your accounts to easily organize your day and figure out where to focus your time?

 Here's a look under the hood at how we organize our accounts at Dooly.
 Hopefully this will give you some ideas of fields to add to SFDC.

-These fields can live in templates/notes, account board views (you can build, filter views, and share these from Dooly) and field sets (so you can easily view and update on the right side of your note).
+These fields can live in templates/notes, account pipeline views (you can build, filter views, and share these from Dooly) and field sets (so you can easily view and update on the right side of your note).

 We have all of these fields in one master admin view for all our accounts and then separate views for important stages in our workflow to narrow down the list)